matthieugomez/statar/README.md

 # join
-The package adds a wrapper for data.table merge functions based on SQL join.
+The package adds a wrapper for the data.table merge command.

+Syntax for the join type is based on SQL.
 Possible types are : left, right, inner, outer, semi and anti.

 As in Stata,
 - the option "check" checks there are no duplicates in the master or using data.tables